 While systemic conditions can increase your risk of developing gum disease, the reverse is also true.
 There has been a greater awareness of the link between periodontal disease and the appearance of other systemic conditions.
 For instance, the increased risk of heart disease, stroke, and the possible effect on pregnancy.
 This underlines the need for a comprehensive approach to the treatment of gum disease, as the impact it has on general health can be significant.

 Periodontal disease in pregnant women is receiving considerable attention as a potential risk factor for the occurrence of pre-term low birth weight (PLBW) babies.
 It is now widely held that PLBW caused by the transfer of bacterial products can be associated with periodontal infection.
-It may also be that periodontal infections can serve as reservoir for certain bacteria that may threaten the health of the fetal placenta.
+It may also be that periodontal infections can serve as a reservoir for certain bacteria that may threaten the health of the fetal placenta.

-New approach to disease management
+A new approach to disease management

 Over many years various forms of gum treatments have been promoted.
 These included different surgical techniques and antibiotic regimens.
-However, these complex treatments all had limited success in patients that were unable to show effective plaque control.
+However, these complex treatments all had limited success in patients who were unable to show effective plaque control.
 This demonstrated the importance of adequate cleaning techniques and highlighted the role each individual has in the effective management of his or her own gum health.
-Numerous studies have shown the similar results that surgical and non-surgical treatments have achieved.
+Numerous studies have shown similar results that surgical and non-surgical treatments have achieved.
 Many individuals achieved radical improvements in their gum health purely through improving their ability to clean effectively.

 As systemic conditions also play a significant role in disease development, the effective multi-disciplinary management of these conditions is also of utmost importance.
 Some supplements that could be very useful include vitamin C, co-enzyme Q10 and the tissue salts Ferrum Phosphate, Calcium Sulphate and Silicea.
 Ora-salts could be a useful mouthwash.

 Because of the importance of cleaning effectively, we should all be aware of good cleaning techniques.
 This is of even more importance in the 15% of people who are at greater risk of developing destructive forms of periodontitis.
-The dental hygienist is a very valuable source of information in this regard.
+The dental hygienist is a precious source of information in this regard.
 Through regular visits to a hygienist, anyone can be shown how to clean effectively in their own unique circumstances.
 A hygienist is also able to assist in cleaning some of the areas that individuals might find more difficult to access.
 Through regular check-ups, your dentist would also be able to identify specific risk areas, thereby enabling more effective disease management.

-Original article published in the SA Journal of Natural Medicine Issue 22 Feb-March 2006
+Original article published in the SA Journal of Natural Medicine: Issue 22 Feb-March 2006